PhP-Pj/Intro/README.md

 ### PhP installation for Ngnix
 See https://tecadmin.net/install-nginx-php-fpm-ubuntu-18-04/ to find out how to configure PHP for nginx.

+**Note:**
+sudo add-apt-repository ppa:ondrej/php would hang so I added the ppa entries manually to **/etc/apt/sources.list**.
+Found the entries in https://launchpad.net/~ondrej/+archive/ubuntu/php in section Technical details about this PPA for my version of ubuntu.

 ## PHP

 ### Definition of a class